 Flares on fenders refer to the 'wing' that extends off the side of the fender from the body and is measured to the edge of the flare.
-GenRight makes several different flare length, a 2", 4" 6" and even a 0" flare tube fender.
+GenRight makes several different flare lengths: 2", 4" 6" and even a 0" flare tube fender.

 .
-Buy one set of GenRight fenders and not replacements that keep breaking.Click any of the other sections to learn more about GenRight fenders, and find the best fit for your rig!
+Buy one set of GenRight fenders and avoid having to replace your fenders in the future.Click any of the other sections to learn more about GenRight fenders, and find the best fit for your rig!

 Hi-Fenders for Non-Lifted Jeeps

 GenRight Hi-fenders are a special type of fender made for Jeeps that have not been lifted but want to run larger wheels.

 If you use regular or stock flares without a lift kit while trying to fit larger tires, the larger tire will rub the insides of your fenders and limit the travel of your axles.
 You could limit the travel of the axle using limit straps and stops, but without a lift kit the axle will be significantly limited.

 The Hi-fenders solve this problem by mounting higher and having a larger interior area for the wheel to fit into.
 This lets you upgrade into a lift kit whenever you want, and allows you to throw up to 40" tires on your Jeep to make it look like a real off-roading rig, as well as keep your flex.

 Buy a set of GenRight hi-fenders, you'll see how easy they are to install and be able to feel the quality of the fenders.
 Lift whenever you want and still get those large tires on your Jeep.

 Click on the other sections to learn about the other styles and pick the best fenders for your Jeep!